If Beale Street Could Talk: Critical reception

 I get the feeling that Mr. Baldwin doesn't worry overmuch about the authenticity of his books.
 He knows that, with all his faults, a sizable proportion of the American public will love him still.
 He is a brand name by now.
 In fact, he is so dated—I think even Richard Wright is more contemporary—that he might even qualify for our current nostalgia craze.
 An urbanized "Perils of Pauline," his book could make it equally well as a "gothic" novel, sending thrills of synthetic terror down the spine of that legendary old lady in Dubuque.

 In 2015, Stacia L. Brown, writing in Gawker, similarly found Beale Street "belong[ed] to a collection of literature that seeks to humanize black men, through their relationships with parents, lovers, siblings, and children.
 It swan-dives from optimism to bleakness and rises from the ash of dashed hopes."

 When Baldwin spoke to Hugh Hebert of The Guardian upon the release of Beale Street in 1974, he said about his work: "Every poet is an optimist...
 But on the way to that optimism 'you have to reach a certain level of despair to deal with your life at all.

-Film adaptation

-Barry Jenkins wrote and directed the film adaptation of the novel, starring KiKi Layne as Tish and Stephan James as Fonny, with Regina King (who won an Academy Award for her role).
-The adaptation was produced by Plan B Entertainment, and was screened at the St. Louis International Film Festival in November 2018.
-Annapurna Pictures released the film on December 14, 2018.